delete-44/website/collections/_blog-posts/04-rails-with-vue-updating-rails-data.md

 ## 2. Populating the table with Rails data

-The particularly eagle-eyed amongst you will notice that this article promises the use of Rails data - indeed, by the end of the [last article](blog-posts/03-rails-with-vue-accessing-rails-data.html) we already had access to our data.
-And now we're back to static data?
-Prepostorous!

-I can only humbly apologise, dear reader, and seek to rectify this as soon as possible.
+Boom - we have our table.
+Now let's hook it up to our API.

-Step one is clearing out that awful, nasty static data to stop you from complaining about it any more.
+Step one is clearing out the static data, so you should end up with something like this:

 ```js
 // app/javascript/films-table.vue